daisybio/circRNA-sponging/README.md

 mmu-let-7b-3p |   37  |   93  |   ...
       ...     |  ...  |  ...  |   ...
 ```

 #### Single-end total RNA data
-By default, the pipeline works with paired-end total RNA sequencing data.
-Nevertheless,it also supports single-end data, in which case the following additional parameter shouldbe used:
+In case the total RNA sequencing data is single-end, the following additional parameter should be used:

 ```
   --single_end